Proudly Serving Greater St. Louis, Springfield & Nearby1-844-204-8198

 Office Hours: Mon - Fri: 8am - 5pm

-Chris has had the pleasure of working with Woods Basement Systems, Inc. for over 22 years.
+Chris has had the pleasure of working with Woods Basement Systems, Inc. since 1998.
 During this time, he has gained many certifications with the company, including those in OSHA, Foundation Footwork Repairs, Basement Waterproofing, and radon licensing for Illinois.

-Chris's duties as a Field Supervisor include being responsible for quality service checks on equipment and managing commercial job projects.
+Chris's duties as a Production Manager include being responsible for quality service checks on equipment and managing commercial job projects.
 He loves interacting with customers and helping them meet their project goals.